A Documentary on the Life of China’s First Feminist

 Adam Tow

 Adam graduated from Stanford University in 1997 with a degree in Symbolic Systems.
 He runs his own technology consulting business.
-His corporate clients have included The Wall Street Journal, AllThingsD.com, Stanford University, Palm, and various startups in the San Francisco Bay Area.
+His corporate clients have included The Wall Street Journal, AllThingsD.com, Stanford University, and various startups in the San Francisco Bay Area.

 Li Jing – Principal Actress